 Supported by the fact that I grew-up in a modest household and raised by a mom who had a college degree and was a career librarian, that distinction has authenticated my understanding of the profession.
 By all accounts, my internship into this vocation came from actually living under the same roof with a librarian for over 20+ years.
-Believe me, I learned at an very early age to always return an item back to it's original place.
+Believe me, I learned at a very early age the importance of preservation of all documentation plus the value of always returning an item back to it's original place.

-In April of 2005, back when some folks were not even online - much less knew what a blog was, that's when The Photolog
+Back in April of 2005, before some folks were not even online - much less knew what a blog was, that's when The Photolog

 launched it's first posting.
 By the way and just in case you didn't know, that was several years before Facebook mind you.
 At that time we rolled-up our sleeves and went-out on a limb while displaying our very own collection of photographs combined with our authentic first person stories.
 Since that time we've been making monthly increments on our blog while always displaying original material.
-Fact is, we were posting archives and doing Throwback Thursdays photos along with posting of our own Selfies - long before they became overly redundant on Facebook.
-Not slapping ourselves on our own back here, but here we are in April, 2014, and we're now 9 years old this month.
+Fact is, we were posting reference quality archives and doing Throwback Thursdays photos along with posting of our own Selfies - long before they became overly redundant on Facebook.
+Not slapping ourselves on our own back here, but here we are in April, 2014, and now we've grown to the ripe old age of 9 years old this month.
 Hope you don't mind us saying but Happy Birthday to The Photolog

 .
 Got track record?